 3.1.
-Argentina, uncontrolled illegal fishing
+Argentina, uncontrolled IUU fishing (case study updated March 2023)

 Argentina has one of the most important fishing grounds in the world, attracting industrial vessels of different nationalities.
 Its waters have an enormous abundance and diversity of marine life, including more than 330 types of fish, nearly 120 deep-sea species, and a wide variety of invertebrates.